kontrol-apa/cm-market-demo/README.md

 #### Setup Node

-You can run the setup script under `/graph-node` as:
+You can clone this repo and run the setup script as:

 ```
 bash setup-graph-node.sh mainnet